LukasWoodtli/WebPage/content/language_implementation_patterns.md

 #### Implementation

 *"There are two ways to implement this pattern.
 The first is more traditional and relies on the node types themselves.
-The second relies on the node’s token type instead."*
+The second relies on the node's token type instead."*

 ##### Visitor Switching on Node Type